hashicorp/consul/README.md

 CoreDNS is DNS server that started as a fork of [Caddy](https://github.com/mholt/caddy/).
 It has the same model: it chains middleware.

+CoreDNS aims to be a fast and flexible DNS server.
+The keyword here is *flexible*, with CoreDNS you are able to do what you want with your DNS data.
+And if not: write a middleware!

 Currently CoreDNS is able to:

 * Serve zone data from a file, both DNSSEC (NSEC only) and DNS is supported (middleware/file).